oh-jinsu/typesafe-dynamo/README.md

 ## RemoveOperation

-This is a type-safe version dete operation of DynamoDB.
-You have only function by which you can manipulate paramters: `key`. `key` is just the same as the one in the `GetOperation`.
+This is a type-safe version of the delete operation of DynamoDB.
+You have only one function by which you can manipulate parameters: `key`. `key` is just the same as the one in the `GetOperation`.

 ```ts
 type User = {